What is the Aboriginal Tent Embassy?

 As a result, the embassy quickly grew in size and prominence, attracting international attention.

-However, the Aboriginal Tent Embassy would relocate several times between 1972 and 1992.
+However, the Aboriginal Tent Embassy would relocate several times between 1972 and 1992, and has been torn down, damaged, and attacked on a number of occasions.

 Since 1992, the Tent Embassy has remained on the lawn outside of the Old Parliament House.